 CIC is next in the line of iDrive systems and can be found in BMWs up until 2014, with a few exceptions.
 CIC stands for Car Information Computer.
-It has an updated homepage layout in addition to the updated high-resolution screen and better graphics.
-Depending on your activation package, it can be configured with enhanced Bluetooth, which means pairing multiple devices streaming music and hands-free calling.
+It has an updated homepage layout, an updated high-resolution screen, and better graphics.
+Depending on your activation package, it can be configured with enhanced Bluetooth, pairing multiple devices streaming music and hands-free calling.

-As this system is made out of several components, it can suffer from various failures.
+This system has several components, so it can suffer from various failures.
 Some symptoms you may encounter are:

-- Satellite navigation can freeze up from time to time, or it can shut down completely.
-Similar may also happen with the stereo system, at the same time as the navigation or separately.
-This will leave you with no sound and a blank iDrive screen.
+- Satellite navigation can freeze up from time to time or shut down completely.
+Similar may also happen with the stereo system, simultaneously as the navigation or separately.
+There will be no sound and a blank iDrive screen.
 In addition to freezing, the iDrive system might constantly be rebooting.

 - There is no reaction of the iDrive system to the commands given through the iDrive control knob.
 You will be under the impression that the knob spins freely.

 - Sometimes, a Smartphone or other paired devices may fail to connect to the iDrive system, or this connection may be lost while driving.
-In some cases, there will be an SOS call warning light on the dashboard.
-Both of these symptoms indicate problems with either a Bluetooth receiver or a satellite radio unit.
+Sometimes, there will be an SOS call warning light on the dashboard.
+These symptoms indicate problems with a Bluetooth receiver or a satellite radio unit.
 Both of these are located in the trunk (insert link)

 - CIC unit hardware failure.
 This system is less prone to this than the previous CCC system, which had a high failure rate caused by burnt microprocessors.
 However, it is still possible for electronic components to fail for various reasons.
 It is possible to repair the unit.
 This is much cheaper than replacing it.

-- iDrive control knob can fail as a result of constant usage over a long period.
+- iDrive control knob can fail due to constant usage over a long period.
 In most cases, the problem is within the micro contacts.
 Sometimes, dirt and other contaminants can damage the electrical board inside the controller.
-Repairing and cleaning are relatively simple and don't require any specialized equipment.
+Repairing and cleaning are relatively simple and don’t require any specialized equipment.
 Sometimes a simple reboot will solve the problem with the iDrive system.
-To reboot, just press and hold the volume knob for 15-20 seconds.
+Press and hold the volume knob to reboot for 15-20 seconds.
 The display will go black for a short time.

 - A blown fuse will shut down the whole iDrive system.
 On most models, this fuse is located in the glove box, behind the panel.

 - Lastly, a software update will solve potential glitches.
 First, you need to visit the BMW website and download the newest software to the USB drive.
-After that, you need to plug that USB drive into your car and go to the software update option within the iDrive menu.
+After that, you must plug that USB drive into your car and go to the software update option within the iDrive menu.